 The proper cultivation of land and control of noxious weeds is encouraged throughout the municipality.
 If a noxious weed is spreading due to neglect, RM Council may take action against the perpetrator under the provisions of the Noxious Weeds Act.

-SARM manages an Invasive Plant Control Program that can be used to subsidise the purchase and application of eligible herbicides.
+SARM manages an Invasive Plant Control Program that can be used to subsidize the purchase and application of eligible herbicides.
 For more details, click here.

 For more information on invasive plant species, click here.